 The Elmsley count tutorial.
-It is a Card Sleight.
+It is a card sleight.

 That is the secret you will have to master.. then place those two cards on the bottom.. then continue showing the cards..

-There are many tricks that need you to learn this sleight so get practicing
+There are many tricks that need you to learn this sleight so get practicing!!

 Watch the trick below and learn a brilliant sleight to add to your arsenal!!

-Some history behind the Elmsley count tutorial
+Some history behind the move:

-Elmsley was born the 2 March 1929 and died 8th
+Alex Elmsley was born on 2 March 1929 and died on 8th January 2006.
+Born in Scotland, he was a brilliant magician and programmer.

-count was used in Elmsley's 4 Card Trick and became on of the greatest inventions of the 20th century magic.
+He invented the Ghost Count or Elmsley Count as it was renamed later; this special count was used in Elmsley's 4 Card Trick and become one of the greatest magical inventions of the 20th century.

 He started to learn magic as a teenager in 1946.
 He went to Cambridge University and studied physics/mathematics.

-He Became secretary of the Pentacle Club.
+He became secretary of the Pentacle Club.